fund-model/MimiFUND.jl/doc/tables.md

 2300   1.85   2.00   1.28   1.67   1.88   1.16   3.09   2.92   2.14   2.23   1.82   2.09   1.31   2.70   2.54   1.00

-Table: OC.
-Parameters of the methane and nitrous oxide emission reduction cost curve; the 67% confidence interval is given in brackets.  {#tbl:OC}
+Table: Parameters of the methane and nitrous oxide emission reduction cost curve; the 67% confidence interval is given in brackets.  {#tbl:OC tag="OC"}

 Region   Methane                       Nitrous oxide
 ------- ----------------------------- ------------------------------